New features in Rails 6: Multiple databases, parallel tests, Action Mailbox and more

 'Time will tell which group is right.
 What's absolutely certain is the fact that the Rails team still looks for different ways to move the project forward' - concludes Buszkiewicz.

 Have you already played with the new Rails features?
-Let us know how it was!
+Let us know how it was in the comments section!

 We are looking for a Rails developer to join our team in Poznań, Poland.
 So if you are familiar with the above new additions to the Rails univers are looking for a decent job, feel free to drop us a line.